Self-care library

 SHOUT: text SHOUT to 85258 (available 24/7).

 Side by Side: an online community where you can listen, share and be heard.
-Available 24/7 for everyone over the age of 18.
+Available 24/7 for everyone aged 18 and over.

 Our website: lots of information about mental health and accessing support.